-This is a difficult question, since it depends on a few things.
+When to purchase Jekk’s Bounty is a harder question, since it depends on a few things.
 First, if you are spending real life money on the game, Jekk’s Bounty is your best value place to spend gems.
-Usually 100 gems = 1000 gold in value, but for buying Jekk’s bounty your 100 gems =2000 gold in value.
+Usually 100 gems = 1000 gold in value, but for buying Jekk’s bounty your 100 gems = 2000 gold in value.
 Next, if you really like PvE content, you may enjoy playing Jekk’s Bounty.
 I legitimately enjoyed playing this Campaign, so you might want to prioritize the purchase.
 If neither of those things apply to you, you can put off buying Jekk’s Bounty a long time, since very few decks rely on cards from Jekk’s bounty.
 I would suggest saving up for it once you already have many of the rares that you want, as well as a good selection of legendaries.
 If you enjoy Armory style decks you might want to speed this up, since Quarry is a great addition to such lists (though not essential).
 I wrote an article on completing the Jekk’s Bounty campaign, which you can find here.

 Are the theme decks worth buying?